1) What are you writing at the moment?

-I have recently completed the first draft of a new YA sci-fi novel set in a future Australia.
-Entitled Occupation Zone this brain-searing thriller tackles many of the political, cultural and social questions that have troubled me of late…
+I’m working on a novel about North Korea.
+I’ve been researching and preparing this novel since I started my doctoral research in 2012.
+Meanwhile, I have completed the first draft of a spec-fic novel set in a future Australia.
+Entitled Occupation Zone, this brain-searing thriller tackles many of the political, cultural, and social questions that have troubled me of late.

-Also in the works, a collection of poetry for children.
-Like Empire of the Waves, this is a decade in the making.
-My poems are very much in the tradition of Roald Dahl, Hilaire Belloc, Edward Lear and Lewis Carroll.
-Lots of nonsense, music, food and horrifying violence!
+Also in the works: a collection of poetry for children.
+My poems are very much in the tradition of Roald Dahl, Hilaire Belloc, Edward Lear, and Lewis Carroll.
+Lots of nonsense, music, food, and horrifying violence.
+You can read much of my poetry right here!

 2) Can I contact you?